How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Governing Agency Kentucky Circuit Courts

 Kentucky usury law is governed by Kentucky Circuit Courts.
 The maximum allowable interest rate is 19% (19% or 4% above Federal Reserve rate).
-Penalties for exceeding the usury limit include: Borrower can recover twice the excess interest.
-The statute of limitations for enforcing a promissory note in Kentucky is 15 years.
+Penalties for exceeding the usury limit include: Knowing usury forfeits the entire interest; twice the interest paid may be recovered within two years (KRS 360.020).
+The statute of limitations for enforcing a promissory note in Kentucky is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with Kentucky law and include all required provisions.

 Frequently Asked Questions